WWE Elimination Chamber

 WWE Elimination Chamber is a professional wrestling event produced by WWE, a Connecticut-based professional wrestling promotion.
-It is available only through pay-per-view (PPV) and the livestreaming services, Peacock and the WWE Network.
+It is available only through pay-per-view (PPV) since 2010 and WWE's livestreaming services since 2015.
 The event was established in 2010, replacing No Way Out as the annual February PPV.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
 The Elimination Chamber match itself had been created in 2002 and held at various other WWE pay-per-views before the establishment of the namesake event in 2010.

-The 2014 event was notable as it was WWE's final event to air exclusively via traditional PPV outlets due to the launch of the WWE Network the next day, as all PPV events since have aired on both PPV and the WWE Network.
+The 2014 event was notable as it was WWE's final event to air exclusively via traditional PPV outlets due to the launch of the WWE Network the next day, as all PPV events since have aired on both PPV and livestreamed on the WWE Network.
 The following year, the event's February slot was replaced by Fastlane, with the 2015 Elimination Chamber instead being held in May.
 That year's event also saw the first tag team Elimination Chamber match.
 Although the event did not occur in 2016, it returned in 2017 with a revamped Chamber design.
 The event also returned to the February PPV slot.

 While the eponymous match was originally only for male wrestlers, the 2018 event featured the first-ever women's version, as well as the first seven-man Elimination Chamber match.
 The 2019 event determined the inaugural holders of the WWE Women's Tag Team Championship.
 The 2020 event was notable as it was WWE's final PPV event held before the onset of the COVID-19 pandemic, which caused all of WWE's shows to be held behind closed doors until mid-2021.
 The 2020 event was also moved to March as Super ShowDown was held in February, but the event returned to its February slot for the 2021 event, which was WWE's final PPV held before the American version of the WWE Network merged under Peacock that March.
 The 2022 event was held in Jeddah, Saudi Arabia, thus making it the first Elimination Chamber event to take place outside of the United States and on a Saturday.
-The 2023 event is the first Elimination Chamber to be held in Canada, and WWE's first major event to be held in Montreal in 14 years.
+Subsequent events would continue to be held outside of the US, with the 2023 event and the 2025 event in Canada and the 2024 event in Perth, Australia.
+The 2025 event was the first to livestream on Netflix outside the United States as most other countries merged under the service in January 2025.
+Since 2022, there has been one men's Elimination Chamber match and one women's Elimination Chamber match.